gromeck/LatencyMeasure/README.md

 ## Challenge

-If an application is used in a setup where LAN or WAN segments, technologies like X11 forwarding, VNC, RDP or simply web are involved, the latency might ends up in a poor, user experience.
+If an application is used in a setup where LAN or WAN segments, technologies like X11 forwarding, VNC, RDP or simply web are involved, the latency might ends up in a poor user experience.
 I needed a tool to measure these latencies from the human input to the visual response at the users screen.

 ## Solution